 This will create a new version of the Pardot tracking code.
 Save it for future reference.
 The piAId, piCId and piHostname values will be needed later.

-Note that if you have the old code installed somewhere you should replace it with this new version to be able to utilize the first party domain and first party cookies.
+Note that if you have the old code installed somewhere, you should replace it with this new version to be able to utilise the first-party domain and first-party cookies.
 The tracking codes in the forms and landing pages will update automatically.

 2. Enable the feature flag in Pardot

-What this hidden feature flag does is change this behavior.
-After being enabled, the behavior of the tracking code changes so that it prioritizes the pi_opt_in value in the request parameters over the value found from the cookie.
+What this hidden feature flag does is change this behaviour.
+After being enabled, the behaviour of the tracking code changes so that it prioritises the pi_opt_in value in the request parameters over the value found from the cookie.
 This means that it’s now possible to change a previously set value using a custom request to the analytics server.